 The TF SDN controller node

-The TF SDN controller integrates with an orchestrator’s networking module in the form of a "plugin", for instance:
+The TF SDN controller integrates with an orchestrator’s networking module in the form of a "plugin":

-in OpenStack environment, TF interfaces with the Neutron server as a neutron plugin
+In OpenStack environment, TF interfaces with the Neutron server as a neutron plugin

-in kubernetes environment, TF interfaces with k8s API server as a kube-network-manager process and a CNI plugin that is watching the events from the k8s API.
+In kubernetes environment, TF interfaces with k8s API server as a kube-network-manager process and a CNI plugin that is watching the events from the k8s API.

 TF SDN Controller is a so-called "logically centralized" but "physically distributed" SDN controller.
-It is "physically distributed" because same exact controllers can be running in multiple (typicall three) nodes in a cluster.
+It is "physically distributed" because same exact controllers can be running in multiple (typicall three) nodes in a cluster for high availability (HA) purposes.
 However, all controllers work together to behaves consistently as a single logical unit that is responsible for providing the management, control, and analytics functions of the whole cluster.

 This "physically distributed" nature of the Contrail SDN Controller is a distinguishing feature.
 Because there can be multiple redundant instances of the controller, operating in an "active/active" mode (as opposed to an "active-standby" mode).
 When everything works, two controllers can share the workload and load balance the control tasks.
-When a node becomes overloaded, additional instances of that node type can be instantiated after which the load is automatically redistributed. on the failure of any active node, the system as a whole can continue to operate without any interruption.
+When a node becomes overloaded, additional instances of that node type can be instantiated after which the load is automatically redistributed.
+On the failure of any active node, the system as a whole can continue to operate without any interruption.
 This prevents any single node from becoming a bottleneck and allows the system to manage a very large-scale system.
 In production, a typical High-Availability (HA) deployment is to run three controller nodes in an active-active mode, single point failure is eliminated.

-As any SDN controller, The TF controller has a "global view" of all routes in the cluster. it implements this by collecting the route information from all computes (where the TF Vrouters resides) and distributes these information throughout the cluster.
+As any SDN controller, the TF controller has a "global view" of all routes in the cluster. it implements this by collecting the route information from all computes (where the TF vRouters reside) and distributes this information throughout the cluster.

 TF vRouter: compute node